Interpolation inequality: Applications

 The main applications of interpolation inequalities lie in fields of study, such as partial differential equations, where various function spaces are used.
-An important are the Sobolev spaces, consisting of functions whose weak derivatives up to some (not necessarily integer) order lie in Lp spaces for some p.
+An important example are the Sobolev spaces, consisting of functions whose weak derivatives up to some (not necessarily integer) order lie in Lp spaces for some p.
 There interpolation inequalities are used, roughly speaking, to bound derivatives of some order with a combination of derivatives of other orders.
 They can also be used to bound products, convolutions, and other combinations of functions, often with some flexibility in the choice of function space.
 Interpolation inequalities are fundamental to the notion of an interpolation space, such as the space $W^{s,p}$, which loosely speaking is composed of functions whose $s^{th}$ order weak derivatives lie in $L^p$.
 Interpolation inequalities are also applied when working with Besov spaces $B^s_{p,q}(\Omega)$, which are a generalization of the Sobolev spaces.
 Another class of space admitting interpolation inequalities are the Hölder spaces.